Nutrition Sciences

 Demark-Wahnefried, Wendy, Professor and Webb Endowed Chair of Nutrition Sciences, 2010, PhD, RD (Syracuse University), Diet/hormonal/genetic interactions and their association with cancer; dietary interventions and lifestyle for cancer prevention and survival

-Fernandez, Jose, Professor and Vice Chair for Education, 2001, PhD (Pennsylvania State System), Identification of genes contributing to racial differences in obesity, diabetes, and cancer: the genetic admixture approach
+Fernandez, Jose, Professor, 2001, PhD (Pennsylvania State System), Identification of genes contributing to racial differences in obesity, diabetes, and cancer: the genetic admixture approach

 Garvey, W. Timothy, Butterworth Professor and Chair, 2003, MD (St. Louis University), Molecular, metabolic, and genetic basis of type 2 diabetes mellitus, insulin resistance, and obesity

-Gower, Barbara A., Professor, 1997, PhD (University of Utah), Endocrinology, Body Composition, Postmenopausal Hormone Replacement Therapy, Insulin Sensitivity
+Gower, Barbara A., Professor and Chair Nutrition Sciences, 1997, PhD (University of Utah), Endocrinology, Body Composition, Postmenopausal Hormone Replacement Therapy, Insulin Sensitivity

 Harman, Tara, Instructor, 2009, R.D.N., M.S.
 (East Carolina University)